radoslavdodek/AI-Helper/README.md

 ### Ask question

-This feature takes the content of the clipboard and puts it into the question field of the form below:
+This feature takes the content of the clipboard and puts it into the question field in the following format:

 ```
 Explain: <CLIPBOARD_CONTENT>